kylegwilliam/byu-cs324/contrib/github-repo-mirror/README.md

     ```

-## Commit and push local changes to private repo:
+# Commit and Push Local Changes to Your Private Repo

 Do this every time you want to commit changes to the clone of your repository
 and push them out to the repository: